 Benefits of a pack n play

-The bottom line is that s pack n play is a safe and controlled environment to put you baby.
+The bottom line is that a pack n play is a safe and controlled environment to put you baby.
 The sides are high enough so a young child can’t climb out of it.
 It’s a safe space for your baby to sleep and it’s also safe space for him to play when you are otherwise occupied.

 When shopping for one, look out for a pack n play that is lightweight and easy to assemble.
 Some makes can be a bit heavy and bulky.

-Is a pack n play safe for sleep?
+Are pack n plays safe for sleep?

 In accordance with the safe sleep guidelines provided by the American Academy of Pediatrics (AAP), parents must make sure that the mattress their baby will be sleeping on is firm.
 It has been found that soft or loose bedding is not safe for babies.